ironjb/lds/talks/2018-07-29-Family-Council.md

 We usually start talking about what meals we want to do for the week.
 Each of our girls (_and eventually J.T. when he gets older_), has to cook one night that week.
 There is a lot of back and forth on what they want to eat and what they want to cook.
 Each person usually has a set day they cook, but sometimes it gets switched around depending on what we have going on during the week.

-We then talk about what we have going on during the week.
+Next we talk about what we have going on during the week.
 We set up a shared Google Calendar where we can add different things to let the rest of the family know what we have going on.
 When Amber was in volleyball we had all her practices in the calendar.
 We would schedule time to go to the temple.
 We scheduled dentist or doctor appointments and pretty much anything else we had going on.

-After that we would ask if there were any concerns that anybody wanted to bring up.
-This sometimes could bring up conversations that would get a little heated... especially when we first started.
-I think we have gotten better about discussing things more calmingly.
+After talking about the events of the week we ask if there are any concerns that anybody wants to bring up.
+This sometimes can bring up conversations that can get a little heated... especially when we first started doing family council.
+Over time, however, I think we have gotten a lot better about calmly discussing things.

-Other times we will get to talking about random things and family council will go all over the place.
+Sometimes we will get to talking about random things and family council will break off into many tangents.
 We often find ourselves laughing and having a great conversation.

 Sometimes we go right into scripture study at the end and follow up with family prayer.

+## **Testimony**

 I testify to you of the power of Family Council.
 It has been a great blessing in our lives.
 It has brought us together and strengthened us as a family.
 I am so grateful for my family.
 My family is such a blessing in my life.
 I can't imagine my life without them.
 I am so grateful we can be eternal families.
 I am grateful for the plan of Salvation.
 I am so grateful for the Savior.